powhwee/njin/enhancement-3.md

 2.  **Consistency:** To align with the `vertexOffset` parameter in the `vkCmdDrawIndexed` function, even though in the current implementation this value is `0` due to the use of global indices.

 This change improves code readability and consistency with the underlying Vulkan API.
 The comment for `index_count` was also corrected to reflect that it stores the number of indices, not vertices.

+## 5. Post-Enhancement #2: Debugging the Invisible Cube

+After implementing indexed drawing, the cube was still not visible.
+This triggered a deeper debugging session that uncovered several independent, critical bugs.

+### 5.1.
+The Debugging Process

+The screen was blank, but `printf` logs confirmed the main loop was running.
+This suggested the issue was in the rendering pipeline itself or the data being fed to it.
+The debugging strategy involved several steps:

+1.  **Enabling Camera Rotation:** To better visualize the scene, a continuous camera rotation was implemented in `main.cpp`.
+This led to the observation that *something* was rendering, but it was distorted ("shrinking and expanding"), and it wasn't the cube.
+This was the first major clue that the problem was more complex than a simple missing object.

+2.  **Isolating the Cube:** To simplify the scene, the textured `player` object was disabled in `main.cpp`.
+This unexpectedly caused two new problems:
+    *   The screen became completely blank.
+    *   The application no longer responded to quit events.

+### 5.2.
+Bug Fixes

+This debugging process revealed a cascade of unrelated bugs that had been masking each other.

+#### 5.2.1.
+Bug: Unresponsive Application

+*   **Cause:** The `njInputSystem` only processed events (like `SDL_EVENT_QUIT`) if an entity with an `njInputComponent` existed.
+When the player was disabled, no such entity existed, and the quit logic was never reached.
+*   **Fix:** The event polling logic in `njInputSystem.cpp` was refactored to handle `SDL_EVENT_QUIT` and the `ESCAPE` key press regardless of whether any input components are in the scene.

+#### 5.2.2.
+Bug: `std::out_of_range` Crash

+*   **Cause:** After fixing the input system, the program crashed.
+The `Renderer` constructor was assuming that every subpass had an index buffer, and it tried to fetch one for the `"iso_draw"` subpass (used for textures), which does not use one.
+*   **Fix:** The configuration was updated to make the link between a subpass and an index buffer explicit and optional. `SubpassInfo` in `config_classes.h` was given an `optional<string> index_buffer_name`, and the `Renderer` was updated to only fetch and bind an index buffer if it was specified in the configuration.

+#### 5.2.3.
+Bug: Invalid Projection Matrix

+*   **Cause:** The original "shrinking and expanding" visual artifact was traced to a mathematical error in `njRenderSystem.cpp`.
+The perspective projection matrix calculation was incorrectly using `std::atanf` (arc tangent) instead of `std::tanf` (tangent).
+*   **Fix:** The calculation was corrected to use `std::tanf`.
+This fixed the extreme visual distortion, which then revealed that the cube was still not rendering at all.

+#### 5.2.4.
+Bug: Incorrect glTF Attribute Parsing (`byte_stride`)

+*   **Cause:** This was the root cause of the invisible cube.
+The `Accessor` class, which reads geometry data from the `.glb` file, was not correctly handling interleaved vertex data.
+It was ignoring the `byte_stride` property and assuming all vertex attributes were packed sequentially.
+When it encountered the `cube.glb` file, which uses an interleaved layout, it was reading garbage data for the vertex positions.
+*   **Fix:** The `Accessor` constructor was completely rewritten to correctly read the `byte_stride` from the `BufferView` and use it to calculate the memory offset for each vertex attribute.
+This required adding `get_byte_stride()` to the `BufferView` class.

+#### 5.2.5.
+Bug: `const` Member Assignment

+*   **Cause:** The rewrite of the `Accessor` constructor introduced a compile error because it was attempting to assign to the `elements_` member variable, which was declared `const`.
+*   **Fix:** The constructor was refactored to use a lambda function in the member initializer list, which is the correct C++ pattern for initializing a `const` member with complex logic.

+#### 5.2.6.
+Bug: `VK_NULL_HANDLE` Index Buffer

+*   **Cause:** After all other bugs were fixed, Vulkan validation layers reported that `vkCmdBindIndexBuffer` was being called with a null handle.
+The `Renderer` was not correctly passing the index buffer handle to the `SubpassModule`'s `BindSet`.
+*   **Fix:** The `Renderer` constructor was updated to correctly fetch the newly created index buffer and place it in the `BindSet` for the main drawing subpass.

+### 5.3.
+Conclusion

+The successful rendering of the cube was only achieved after fixing all six of these independent bugs.
+The process highlights the importance of validation layers and systematic debugging, as several issues were masking each other, creating a confusing and misleading set of initial symptoms.